 Anadarko’s stock performance

-In this part of our series, we’ll analyze Anadarko’s stock performance with respect to movements in the broader industry and the broader market.
+In this part of the series, we’ll analyze Anadarko’s stock performance with respect to movements in the broader industry and the broader market.

-As shown in the above graph, APC’s performance has been driven mainly by WTI (West Texas Intermediate) crude oil prices (OIL).
-Natural gas prices (UNG) have also been driving the broader industry ETF, the Energy Select Sector SPDR ETF (XLE).
+As you can see in the above graph, Anadarko Petroleum’s performance has been driven mainly by WTI (West Texas Intermediate) crude oil prices (UCO).
+Crude oil and natural gas prices (UGAZ) have also been driving the Energy Select Sector SPDR ETF (XLE).